 Besides, original Super-Compressor cases had the bezel crown designed the same way.
-Fixed in one position, non-lockable.
-If it ain’t broke, don’t fix it, and I’m glad that DH did it this way.
+It is fixed in one position, and non-lockable.
+If it isn’t broke, don’t fix it, and I’m glad that DH did it this way.

 I must confess that the crown used for turning the bezel had me unconvinced in the beginning.
 I was slightly afraid that it’d operate way too lightly, causing the internal bezel to turn accidentally.
 Most people wouldn’t bother about that.
 However, the obsessive-compulsive side of me wouldn’t let that slide.

-The dome of the crystal isn’t high, so the appearance of it is neither vintage nor modern.
-Just, something in between.
+The dome of the crystal isn’t high, so its appearance is neither vintage nor modern.
+It’s something in between.
 While I love domed hesalite crystals, and this one doesn’t give me that feeling, I still like it.
 If it would’ve been an ordinary flat one, I probably wouldn’t like it as much.

 The dial and bezel

 That’s probably the best side of the Dan Henry 1970.
 The dial features a deep black finish on its central part.
 It’s deep enough to make it hard to tell if it’s a beautiful matte or semi-gloss finish.
 The sharp orange on the seconds hand and the ring with the minute track certainly give the watch a lively appearance.

 The minute track is backlit, which is unusual.
 Yes, it has lume underneath it, and I find that very practical.
 Speaking of lume, that’s both a beautiful thing about this watch and a downside at the same time.
 The tinted lume looks nice.
 It certainly does its job well aesthetically.
 However, the brightness leaves a lot to wish for.